saasykit/laravel-open-graphy/README.md

 - `logo`: Set to `true` to add a logo to the open graph image, will override the `logo.enabled` setting in the config file. (optional)

-This will generate the following meta tags in your HTML:
+Calling the `x-open-graphy::links` component will generate the following meta tags in your HTML:

 ```html
 <meta property="og:image" content="{URL}">